KSP-KOS/EditorTools/BBEdit/README.md

 Suffixes are not covered (so ship:altitude will be coloured because altitude is a bound variable, but ship:orbit:longitudeofascendingnode will not be coloured).

+## Pre-Release

+**This CLM is currently a pre-release**.
+It should work just fine, but be prepared to find some things don't quite work like you want.
+Please contact the maintainer regarding any issues.

+Note that BBEdit CLMs can not do context-aware colouring such as recognising suffixes.
+Only reserved words are highlighted — both function and variable names.

 ## Installation

 For a normal BBEdit install: